-The cabinet for the HE1XIN is made of 20 gauge galvanized steel and has 1" thick high-density, foil-backed insulation on the inside.
-Units are available in either single-wall or double-wall construction.
+The cabinet for the HE1.5XIN is made of 20 gauge galvanized steel and has 1" thick highdensity, foil-backed insulation on the inside.
+Units are available in either single-wall or doublewall construction.
 Doors are hinged and are fitted with stainless steel machine screws through the faces to prevent accidental opening of the doors when the unit is in operation.
-Doors may be completely removed by releasing the spring loaded hinge pins.
+Doors may be completely removed by removing the hinge pins.
 All units are equipped with adjustable-height leveling legs for purposes of leveling the unit.
 Duct flanges are provided at all four airstream openings for connection of field-supplied ductwork.